krzysckh/raylib-owl/README.md

 raylib `sys-prim`s, so it will be then used to interpret and/or compile Owl lisp programs that depend on raylib.

-The `Makefile` assumes that You have compiled Owl lisp from source.
-You probably also need to edit `OWL_SOURCE_PATH` there.

 ```console
 $ make ol-rl
 ```